 6139 South Virginia Street – 775-852-8023 – map – (South Virginia and Kietzke Lane)

-And, finally, a most wonderful thing for last, Whole Foods will also again be part of the Exodus Trash and Recycling Network, having a convenient center to dispose of all of your recyclables and trash.
-Recycling is free and trash disposal is available at $3 per 35-gallon trash bag.
-Just PLEASE sort and have your recyclables as clean as possible and removed from bags before depositing in the appropriate containers.
-Bicycles, plastics (SPI 1,2,3,4&5), plastic bags, glass, all metals (aluminum, tin, lead, steel, etc), paper, cardboard, household batteries, and non-perishable food and water are all welcome.
-Human and other hazardous waste is NOT permitted.
-All proceeds raised from recyclables will be donated to support new local Black Rock Solar installations, and food and water will be donated to local food banks.
-The center will be open 24/7 from September 1 to September 5.
+And, finally, a most wonderful service for last — Whole Foods is again be part of the Exodus Trash and Recycling Network following Burning Man, having a convenient center to dispose of all of your recyclables and trash.
+Recycling is free and trash disposal is available at $5 per 35-gallon trash bag.
+Recyclables should be clean, sorted, and debagged before depositing in the appropriate containers.
+Bicycles, plastics (SPI 1,2,3,4&5), plastic bags, glass, all metals, paper, cardboard, household batteries, and non-perishable food and water are all welcome.
+Human and other hazardous waste is absolutely prohibited!
+And PLEASE be polite and respectful, as they are providing a TREMENDOUS service to our community, one we should not take for granted.
+All proceeds raised from recyclables will be donated to support new local community projects, and food and water will be donated to local food banks.
+The center will be open 6am-midnight daily from August 30 to September 3.

 5035 South McCarran Blvd – 775-826-1621 – map – (South Virginia and Kietzke Lane)